Eric Luth

 Associate Professor

-My overarching goal, one that motivates each aspect of my role as a Simmons faculty member, is that I want students to see themselves as capable and integral members of the scientific community.
-I strive to help them understand scientific concepts and processes, gain experience and confidence communicating science to others, and feel welcome and empowered as a scientist.
+His overarching goal, one that motivates each aspect of his role as a Simmons faculty member, is that he wants students to see themselves as capable and integral members of the scientific community.
+He strives to help them understand scientific concepts and processes, gain experience and confidence communicating science to others, and feel welcome and empowered as a scientist.

-In my free time I enjoy going for walks in the woods with my family and taking (far too many) pictures.
+In his free time, he enjoys going for walks in the woods with his family and taking (far too many) pictures.

 Education